Self-care for PTSD

 Practice Mindfulness and Grounding Techniques

 Mindfulness and grounding techniques are invaluable tools for managing PTSD symptoms.
 Mindfulness involves staying in the present moment without judgment.
-Techniques like deep breathing, meditation, and progressive muscle relaxation can help calm the mind and reduce anxiety.
+Techniques like deep breathing, meditation, and progressive muscle relaxation can greatly alleviate mood and energy levels.

 Create a Safe Space